 The new route is circled in yellow and the old route, in red.

-In the photograph below you can see the northern junction of the old and new canal.
+In the photograph above you can see the northern junction of the old and new canal.
 The earth embankment just below the bridge is about to be removed to allow barges to use the new route.
 Recreational vessels would soon use the old channel (on the right) for berthing.

 The remaining 600m south of the division created by the railway line is used as a "biotop".